 Annotations are textual and symbolic labels that display important information about network features on the web map.
-They can help you understand, identify, and manage complex network elements.
+They can help you add clear, readable text to the map so you can identify network features, document design intent, and provide additional context for planning or editing workflows.

 1.Go to Edit > Annotations.